dimitri-nicolo/calico/windows-calico/quickstart.md

 - Be able to run a command as Administrator using powershell.
 - Additionally, for EKS:
   - The VPC controllers must be installed to run Windows pods.
-  - The Windows instance role must have permissions to get `namespaces` and get `secrets` in the calico-system namespace (or kube-system namespace if you are using a non operator-managed {{site.prodname}} installation.)
+  - The Windows instance role must have permissions to get `namespaces` and get `secrets` in the calico-system namespace.
     - Run these commands below to install the permissions needed to install {{site.prodnameWindows}}.
       Replace `<eks_node_name>` with the Kubernetes node name of the EKS Windows node, for example `ip-192-168-42-34.us-west-2.compute.internal`.
       Replace the namespace `calico-system` with `kube-system` in the commands below if you are using a non operator-managed {{site.prodname}} installation.